to view map click here→View Map

 The next village you come to is Melmerby.
-At the top of the village the road takes bends left.
-There follows a right hand bend, but ignore this, and go straight on at this point.
+At the top of the village the road bends left followed by a right hand bend, but ignore this 2nd bend, and go straight on to a minor road at this point.
 It is about 1¼ miles to Gamblesby from here.
 The lane is very narrow with passing places, so go slow and take care.

-When you enter the village you will pass an old converted church on left, followed by a chapel on the village green, and then a red BT phone box.
-Turn right at next turning where there is more of the village green and a small stream.
-You will go past our house on left (with large holly hedge in front), then past some parked cars, and the second entrance on the left is your entrance.
+When you enter the village you will pass a converted church on left, followed by a chapel and the village green, and then a red BT phone box.
+Turn right at next junction - up a small lane with a stream running through the left hand grass verge.
+You will go past our house and drive on left (with large holly hedge in front), then past some parked cars, and the second gateway on the left is your entrance.

 Approaching from East